Master of Science in Project Management

 Admission Requirements

 The Anderson School of Management uses a holistic admissions process.
 We consider many factors, including GPA, work experience, program alignment and prerequisite coursework.
 All applicants are required to demonstrate proof of an earned bachelor's degree prior to applying.
+Join the UNM project management community today!

 Download the application checklist (PDF)